 |President and Vice-Chancellor||Professor Ian Greer|

 The Registrar and Chief Operating Officer acts as Secretary to the Committee.
-The Committee is serviced by staff in the Human Resources Directorate.
+The Committee is serviced by staff in the Directorate of People and Culture.

 The Remuneration Committee’s Terms of Reference are as set out below: